 "Best Coffee Shop in Destin"

-When you’re here in Destin, you have a few choices before heading to the beach, pool, or wherever else you have planned for the day…. a full sit-down breakfast or a quick stop for coffee and breakfast sandwiches.
-If you choose the latter, there is no better place to come in Destin than East Pass Coffee.
+When you’re here in Destin, you have a few choices before heading to the beach, pool, or wherever else you have planned for the day…. a full sit-down breakfast or a quick stop.
+If you want coffee and a breakfast sandwich, there is no better place to come in Destin than East Pass Coffee.

 You wouldn’t think a coffee shop in an old motel with only a few food items on the menu would be anything special, but the breakfast sandwich here is fantastic.
 It has multigrain bread, egg cooked over easy, bacon, cheddar, arugula, and the secret ingredient is a hot pepper jelly.

-They also have good WiFi, which is rare in this town, and so it’s a great spot to go if you need to get some work done.
+East Pass Coffee also has good WiFi, which is rare in this town, and so it’s a great spot to go if you need to get some work done.
 Plus, it has some great coffee!

-Alternative Recommendation: If you have a little more time, then the Donut Hole Bakery & Cafe is a great sit-down breakfast option.
+Alternative Recommendation: If you have a little more time, then the Donut Hole Bakery & Cafe has one of the best breakfasts in Destin.
 You can find both these on my list of best breakfast spots.

 Dewey Destin's Seafood Restaurant

 I specifically sought out a Destin restaurant on the water with great seafood.
 Dewey Destin’s on the Bay (overlooking Crab Island) has got both covered. it has great fired seafood baskets (such shrimp, fish, oysters, scallops) or you can order them grilled for a healthier option.
 They are only open during the day, but their other location on the Harbor is open for both lunch and dinner.
 This is my preferred location for a more casual lunch sitting on their dock though.
 People even bring their jet ski in from Crab Island for a quick lunch.